Martin D. Smith

 CNH-L: Climate Change Adaptation in a Coupled Geomorphic-Economic Coastal System with Heterogeneous Climate Beliefs awarded by (Principal Investigator).
 2017 to 2021

 Property Rights and the Value of Marine Natural Capital: A Comparative Study of Three Property Rights-based Management Systems in Fisheries awarded by (Principal Investigator).
-2019
+2019 to 2020

 Structural Modeling of Transitions to Catch Shares awarded by North Carolina State University (Principal Investigator).
 2016 to 2019